Jinjiang/vue-a11y-utils/README.md

       options: Array
     },
     methods: {
-      // You need to define all focusable items here.
-And if you don't define
+      // You need to declare all focusable items here.
+And if you don't override
-      // getAutofocusItem(), the first one you defined will be auto-focused. getKeyItems() {
+      // getAutofocusItem(), the first one you declared will be auto-focused. getKeyItems() {
         return this.$refs.items;
       }